+As per ‘Section 8.5 Discount Rates’ of the Illinois Energy Efficiency Policy Manual, new discount and inflation rates for subsequent Plan cycles will be added to the IL-TRM as soon as available, and no later than October 1 of the year prior to the Plan filing.

 Some measures specify an operations and maintenance (O&M) parameter that describes the incremental O&M cost savings that can be expected over the measure’s lifetime.
 For most measures the TRM does not specify the NPV of the O&M costs.
 Instead, the necessary information required to calculate the NPV is included.
 An example is provided below:

 Given this information, the incremental O&M costs can be determined by discounting the cash flows in the Baseline Case and the Efficient Case separately using the real discount rate.